nmsaamgov/nmsaamgov.github.io/index.md

 # Article III: Governance and Authority

-Article IX Section II of the by-laws of The Society authorizes the president to appoint ad hoc committees.
+Article IX Section II of the by-laws authorizes the president to appoint ad hoc committees.
 The governance committee is appointed as an ad hoc committee.

 It is the intent of the Governance committee to petition for permanent committee status within The Society at the 2020 annual meeting.